grafana/thema/FAQ.md

 Thema versions, unlike most version numbering systems, are not an arbitrary declaration by the schema author.
 Rather, version numbers are derived from the position of the schema within the lineage's list of sequences.
 Sequence position, in turn, is governed by thema's checked invariants on backwards compatibility and lens existence.

-By associating version numbers with verified logical properties, thema versions gain precise semantics absent from other numbering systems.
+The association of version numbers with verifiable properties grants thema versions transparent, precise meaning, absent from numbering systems like Semantic Versioning.
+It wouldn't be wrong to call thema's numbering system "Syntactic Versioning".

 ## How do I express prerelease-type concepts: "alpha", "beta", etc.?